apisec-inc/releases/docs/index.md

 !!! success "Fixes"

-    - Configurations-> Environments-> Variables-> Section :
+    - Configurations-> Environments-> Variables Section:

 		1. Issues deleting an existing variable issue have been fixed.
 		2. Improved messaging when a new variable is added.![snackbar](https://user-images.githubusercontent.com/105206963/225223360-8b057a04-cecc-4542-9ee3-d00a0fdd1db6.png)